rackerlabs/rackspace-how-to/content/rackspace-email/diagnose-and-recover-a-compromised-mailbox.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology/).

+#### Symptoms of a compromised mailbox

+- You have started receiving bounce messages for emails that you never sent.
+- You notice emails that are unfamiliar.
+- Your password has been changed.
+- Colleagues or friends report receiving messages from you that you never sent.
+- Forwarding rules have been added that you did not create.
+- Your reply-to address has been changed.
+- You received an email from Rackspace informing you that your mailbox has been disabled.

+If you have noticed any of these symptoms with your mailbox you should take immediate steps to secure the mailbox.

 #### Risk factors

-1. You have started receiving bounce messages for emails that you never sent.
-  - If you are receiving bounces for messages you never sent, it is likely that someone is sending messages from your mailbox without your consent.

-2. You clicked a link without verifying it as authentic.
-  - While this is vague it is important to always verify links before clicking them.
-If clicked a link without doing so, scan your computer for malware and change your mailbox password.

-3. You received an email from Rackspace informing you that your mailbox has been disabled.
+- Weak or moderate strength password
+- Clicking links from unverified sources
+- Clicking links without verifying their authenticity.
+Even links from what appears to be a trusted source can easily be a trick to gain access to your account.
+-

 #### Recover a mailbox that has been compromised